 The patron Relationship Manager will display the patron’s currency in their pledge amount.
 This is also detailed in the individual patron information, but each patron’s Lifetime Value and the amount you receive is shown in your currency.
 Similarly, when you download your CSV report from Patron Relationship Manager, this will show amounts in your payout currency.

-For more currency detail, you now have access to a CSV in your Payout Dashboard with a row per patron payment breaking out basic earnings information, plus:
+For more currency detail, you can download a CSV in your Documents page in your Payouts with a row per patron payment breaking out basic earnings information, plus:

 - Patron amount and currency charged

 - Daily exchange rate